USNavalResearchLaboratory/nepc/README.md

 >>> fict_min2.plot(ylog=True, xlog=True, width=8, height=4)
 ```

 Additional examples of EDA using nepc are in `tests/data/eda`.
-Examples of methods for
+Examples of scripts for
-building data files for the `nepc_test` database, including parsing
+curating raw data for the `nepc_test` database, including parsing
 [LXCat](https://nl.lxcat.net/data/set_type.php) formatted data,
-are in `tests/data/methods`.
+are in `tests/data/curate`.

 ## Built With